 The Strategy provides a strategic overview of natural hazards in the region and is the guiding regional framework for integrated and coordinated natural hazard management planning, covering both Long Term Plan and RMA plan responses.
-It is coordinated with the Wellington Region Civil Defence Group Plan prepared by the Wellington Region Emergency Management Office (WREMO).
+It will coordinate with the Wellington Region Civil Defence Emergency Management Group Plan prepared by WREMO.

 The Wellington region has one of the most physically diverse environments in New Zealand.
 It is also one of the most populous regions and, consequently, communities are affected by a wide range of natural hazards.
-Natural events become hazardous when they adversely affect human lives, and the built environment.
+Natural events become hazardous when they adversely affect our lives and property, businesses and livelihoods, infrastructure (eg, lifelines)the environment and our natural resources.

-The Wellington Region Civil Defence Emergency Management group developed a comprehensive hazard and risk analysis report describing the region's most at-risk areas from its relevant hazards in 2007 (Wellington Region Civil Defence Emergency Management Group, 2007).
-This report, combined with the Regional Policy Statement for the Wellington Region provides the background information on hazards and risks within the Wellington region (Greater Wellington Regional Council, 2013).
+The Wellington Region Civil Defence Emergency Management Group undertook a comprehensive analysis of natural hazards and risk for the region in 2007 (Wellington Region Civil Defence Emergency Management Group, 2007).
+This report, combined with the Regional Policy Statement for the Wellington Region2 provides the background information on hazards and risks within the Wellington region (Greater Wellington Regional Council, 2013).

-A summary of the natural hazards that occur in the region is set out in the Stocktake Report.
+A summary of the natural hazards that occur in the region and the planning responses that have been developed to date is set out in the Stocktake Report3.
 The most significant natural hazards include earthquakes, coastal hazards (erosion and inundation), flooding and landslides.
 Other natural hazards such as drought, wind, snow and hail, and to a lesser extent wildfire and lightening also occur in the region.